40 years of working to advance our understanding of the mind toward conscious evolution

 New World New Mind: Are humanity's crises products of a mind evolved for a world long gone?
 The landmark book by biologist Paul Ehrlich and psychologist Robert Ornstein is now available for download in Adobe PDF.

 The Hoopoe Books website is now a beautiful new mobile/Google-friendly website which is much easier to navigate and works well on all kinds of devices.
-It includes even more free, downloadable resources for teachers, and these two new Hoopoe paperback titles: The Wisdom of Ahmad Shah and The Stranger's Farewell.
+It includes even more free, downloadable resources for teachers, and these two recent Hoopoe paperback titles: The Wisdom of Ahmad Shah and The Stranger's Farewell.
+New eBook editions of Idries Shah’s children’s books will be arriving at Amazon and iTunes from February 17 through May 17, 2016.

 HOOPOE BOOKS www.hoopoekids.com

-Hoopoe also offers audio versions of the tales, read with and without page-turn signals and ancillary downloadable teacher guides aligned to Head Start, national performance and assessment standards and other educational standards in the United States.
+Hoopoe also offers resources for parents and families, as well as downloadable teacher guides aligned to Head Start, national performance and assessment standards and other educational standards in the United States.
 Our curriculum has been used in hundreds schools and educational agencies across the country primarily in grades preK-6.

 All About Me: This series of paperbacks teaches adolescent young people about their human nature.
 Through reading, activities and discussions they will learn to understand and appreciate the power of unconscious mechanisms in their thoughts, emotions and behavior and, as a result, develop more flexibility, confidence and control.